Chimney: Chimney pots, caps, and tops

 A chimney pot is placed on top of the chimney to expand the length of the chimney inexpensively, and to improve the chimney's draft.
 A chimney with more than one pot on it indicates that multiple fireplaces on different floors share the chimney.

 A cowl is placed on top of the chimney to prevent birds and other animals from nesting in the chimney.
 They often feature a rain guard to prevent rain or snow from going down the chimney.
 A metal wire mesh is often used as a spark arrestor to minimize burning debris from rising out of the chimney and making it onto the roof.
 Although the masonry inside the chimney can absorb a large amount of moisture which later evaporates, rainwater can collect at the base of the chimney.
 Sometimes weep holes are placed at the bottom of the chimney to drain out collected water.

 A chimney cowl or wind directional cap is a helmet-shaped chimney cap that rotates to align with the wind and prevent a downdraft of smoke and wind down the chimney.

-An H-style cap is a chimney top constructed from chimney pipes shaped like the letter H. It is an age-old method of regulating draft in situations where prevailing winds or turbulences cause downdraft and backpuffing.
+An H-style cap is a chimney top constructed from chimney pipes shaped like the letter H. It is an age-old method of regulating draft in situations where prevailing winds or turbulences cause downdraft and back-puffing.
 Although the H cap has a distinct advantage over most other downdraft caps, it fell out of favor because of its bulky design.
 It is found mostly in marine use but has been regaining popularity due to its energy-saving functionality.
 The H-cap stabilizes the draft rather than increasing it.
 Other downdraft caps are based on the Venturi effect, solving downdraft problems by increasing the updraft constantly resulting in much higher fuel consumption.